 Loosely wrap the ribs in aluminum foil, add a little water to the package, and steam-roast the ribs in gentle heat in your oven for about an hour.
 This sets up an environment that guarantees moist ribs.

 |USE BOTH INDIRECT AND DIRECT HEAT

 Cook the ribs over low indirect heat first, then, toward the end of cooking, move them to medium direct heat, and baste with the sauce.

-Preheat the oven to 250ºF.
+- Preheat the oven to 250ºF (This is the best temperature to smoke ribs).
 Remove the membrane from the back of each rack and trim off any excess fat.
 Brush the mustard on both sides of the racks and sprinkle the rub on both sides.
 Gently pat the rub into the mustard.
 Place the ribs, side by side, on a large piece of aluminum foil and loosely wrap the ribs.
 Set on a rimmed baking sheet.
 Unwrap one corner and pour in 1⁄4 cup water; reseal the package.
 Bake the ribs in the oven for 1 hour.

 Grilling authority Fred Thompson shares more than 100 delicious recipes in his book Williams-Sonoma Grill Master.
 The iBook version includes exclusive videos; to buy, search “Williams-Sonoma” in iBooks on your mobile device.